ausaafnabi/seo-proofread-trustoo/README.md

 - [x] build a minimal Serp tool for meta related tasks
 - [x] Test the system
 - [x] Build a minimal UI interface for it.
-- [ ] Resolve any issues or add Features
+- [x] Resolve any issues or add Features

 ## Known limitations
 - Tool are not yet integrated to the system. (due to implementation of custom llm)
-- Tested for GPT-4 and llama 4 only.
+- Tested for GPT-4 and llama 4 only (v2 works only for GPT-4 due to tool limitation on openrouter).
-- Download functionality have some issues.
+- Download functionality have some issues (removed).